Sabicool/Malleus-Anki-Addon/readme.md

 ### Finding Existing Cards

-1. Click the &ldquo;Malleus&rdquo; button in the browser toolbar or editor
+1. Click the Malleus button in the browser toolbar or editor (or use the keyboard shortcut, `Ctrl+Alt+M` by default)
-2. Select your database (Subjects or Pharmacology)
+2. Enter a search term — results from every database appear together, ranked by relevance
-3. Enter a search term
+3. (Optional) Toggle the database filter chips to narrow results to specific databases
-4. Select the subtag you want to search for (leave as Tag to ignore subtag)
+4. Check the relevant pages from the search results
-5. Choose the relevant pages from the search results
+5. For pages that support subtags, pick the subtag from the chip that appears on each checked row (leave as Main Tag to tag the whole topic)
-6. Click &ldquo;Find Cards&rdquo; to search for existing cards with matching tags
+6. Click Find Cards to search for existing cards with matching tags

 <a id="org3f69585"></a>